How do I choose a barrel for my build?

 Argos Ordnance offers several barrel options to fit into many budgets, for different end-uses and firing schedules.

-Nitrided barrels are the least expensive option for a quality barrel that will provide years of useful service life before any accuracy degradation is noted.
+Nitrided barrels are the least expensive option for a quality barrel, providing years of useful service life before any accuracy degradation is noted.
 The QPQ (Quench, Polish, Quench) process used to treat our barrels adds extreme hardness to the inside and outside of the barrel steel, either 4150CrMOV or 416R in our case, and requires no oils to provide the best corrosion resistance.
-Nitrided barrels are best for semi-auto applications with a normal, consumer-level firing schedule, including regular training scenarios.
+Nitrided barrels are best for semi-auto applications with a standard, consumer-level firing schedule, including regular training scenarios.

 Chrome-lined barrels represent the mid-tier option for barrel treatment.
 Chrome-lining is an additive process where chrome is added to the bore through an electrolytic process and increases the durability and corrosion resistance of the bore many times over.
-Chome-lined barrels are typically made from 4140CrMOV or 4150CrMOV barrel steel and Mil-Spec Phosphate finished to provide corrosion resistance, but require the use of protective oils to maintain that resistance over time.
+Chome-lined barrels are typically made from 4140CrMOV or 4150CrMOV barrel steel and Mil-Spec Phosphate finished to resist corrosion but require protective oils to maintain that resistance over time.
 Chome-line barrels are best suited for more vigorous firing schedules, including regular full-auto fire.

 Cold Hammer Forged (CHF)

-We offer top-of-the-line CHF barrels from Centurion Arms, which command a premium over standard CrMOV barrels.
+We offer top-of-the-line CHF barrels from industry-leading suppliers, which command a premium over standard CrMOV barrels.
 Hammer-forged barrels are produced by using a large forging machine that uses hammers to compress a mandrel under thousands of pounds of pressure to shape the chamber, lands, and grooves.
 This forging process also physically alters the structure of the steel, making it exponentially stronger.
-Centurion CHF barrels are produced from a special machine gun barrel steel used by top military suppliers, chrome-lined, and Mil-Spec Phosphate treated for a lifetime of reliable service under the most extreme firing schedules.
+Our available CHF barrels are produced from a special machine gun barrel steel used by top military suppliers, chrome-lined, and Mil-Spec Phosphate treated for a lifetime of reliable service under the most extreme firing schedules.

 416R Stainless 5R

-We offer a special Crane Spec, Mk12 barrel from Centurion, in our SPR builds finished from a top-tier 5R blank, optimized for use with Black Hills 77gr ammunition.
-Raw stainless barrels are meant more for lower volume semi-auto, high precision use compared to nitrided, CrMOV, or CHF counterparts.
+We offer Crane Spec, Mk12 barrels from Centurion in our SPR builds, finished from top-tier 5R blanks, in a 5.56 NATO Match chambering optimized for use with Black Hills 77gr ammunition and a 6mm ARC option.
+Raw stainless barrels are more for lower volume semi-auto and high precision use than nitrided, CrMOV, or CHF counterparts.

 What is the difference between 223 Wylde and 5.56 NATO chamberings?